matomo-org/developer-documentation/docs/4.x/tagmanager/parameters.md

 ### Migrating tags to include new parameters

-When you add a new parameter to a tag template, it can cause some strange behavior if the existing tags of the template type aren't migrated.
-To aid in this, there is a helper class that can be used in migration scripts.
+When you add a new parameter to a tag template, all the existing tags referencing this template will be shown as changed after the next version is published.
+They will continue to do so until each one is manually updated in some way and another version is published.
+To avoid this, in Matomo version 4.12 forward, there is a helper class that can be used in migration scripts.

 * First, you need to create a migration script following the process outlined in the [Extending the database](https://developer.matomo.org/guides/extending-database) page.
 * Then, in the doUpdate method, you can use the new migration helper class to update all of the tags that need to be updated.